guest post by: Emily of Conservation Folks

 Buying a house, having a successful career, and raising children are all part of the classic American dream.
 While it may sound idyllic, it’s not always an option in today’s world.
 We currently have a growing population of more than 7.4 billion people and counting — on a planet that can only sustain a maximum of 10 to 11 billion souls.
 How can living a childfree life contribute to a more sustainable lifestyle?

-Help by Having One Less Child
+Help by Having One Fewer Child

 According to science, you don’t have to live entirely childfree to have a sustainable lifestyle — just have one fewer child.